Chart Color Schemes

 An assessment of population growth drivers in Dural reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Dural (Hornsby - NSW) statistical area (Lv2), as estimated by AreaSearch, is around 8,478 as of November 2025.
-This figure reflects an increase of 578 people since the 2021 Census, which reported a population of 7,900.
-The increase is inferred from the resident population of 7,952 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 58 validated new addresses since the Census date.
-This level of population equates to a density ratio of 248 persons per square kilometer.
-The Dural (Hornsby - NSW) (SA2) experienced a growth rate of 7.3% between the 2021 Census and November 2025, exceeding the SA3 area's growth rate of 5.3%.
-Overseas migration was the primary driver of population gains during this period.
+The population of the suburb of Dural (Hornsby, NSW) is estimated to be around 8,482 as of Feb 2026.
+This reflects an increase of 582 people from the 7,900 reported in the 2021 Census, representing a growth of 7.4%.
+The change is inferred from AreaSearch's estimation of the resident population at 7,952 following examination of the ABS's latest ERP data release (June 2024) and validation of an additional 58 new addresses since the Census date.
+This results in a density ratio of 248 persons per square kilometer.
+Dural's growth exceeded that of its SA3 area at 5.3%, making it a growth leader in the region.
+Overseas migration was the primary driver of population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where ABS data is not available, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Dural (Hornsby - NSW) (SA2) is expected to grow by 559 persons by 2041, reflecting an increase of approximately 2.3% over the 17-year period.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 564 persons to 2041, reflecting an increase of approximately 2.3% over the 17-year period.

 Frequently Asked Questions - Population